Forcing as a computational process: Introduction

 We end the paper, in Sections~\ref{sec:functoriality} and \ref{Section.Non-functoriality}, by investigating how much information is required to make the process of computing $M[G]$ from $M$ functorial.
 Without significant detail about the dense subsets of $\P$, it will not be so.
 Recall that a \emph{presentation} of a countable structure $M$ is simply a structure isomorphic to $M$ whose domain is $\omega$.
 The following theorem emphasizes the importance of not conflating the isomorphism type of $M$ with a specific presentation of $M$.

-\begin{maintheorem}[Nonfunctoriality of forcing] There is no computable procedure and indeed no Borel procedure which performs the tasks of Main Theorem \ref{MainTheorem} in a uniform way so that distinct presentations of the model $M$ will result in isomorphic presentations of the extension $M[G]$. \end{maintheorem}
+\begin{maintheorem}[Nonfunctoriality of forcing] There is no computable procedure and indeed no Borel procedure which performs the tasks of Main Theorem \ref{MainTheorem} in a uniform way so that distinct presentations of the model $M$ will result in isomorphic presentations of the forcing extension $M[G]$. \end{maintheorem}

-We also show that forcing can be made a functorial process.
-One way to do this is to add extra information to the signature of the model.
-Another way is to restrict to a special class of models, namely the pointwise definable models.
+We also show that forcing can be made a functorial process by adding extra information to the signature of the model.
+Another way to achieve functoriality is to restrict to a special class of models, namely the pointwise definable models.